Frequently Asked Questions

 How does it work?

-Distracting vertebral joints relieves pressure on the disc and any pinched nerves (a cause of sciatic pain) whilst promoting the movement and absorption of fluids and nutrients in the disc space.
+Distracting vertebral joints relieves pressure on the disc and any pinched nerves (a cause of sciatic pain) while promoting the movement and absorption of fluids and nutrients in the disc space.
 These fluids and nutrients are essential for disc health.

 Whilst distracting the vertebrae the treatment also works tight or stiff muscles and ligaments, helping to get more movement into the joints.